LiWentomng/Box-supervised-instance-segmentation/README.md

-# Survey of box-supervised-instance segmentation.
+# Survey of Box-supervised Instance Segmentation.
-NOTE: If I miss some paper, plese feel free to contact me (liwentong at zju.edu.cn).
-Feel free to send me a PR!
+NOTE: If I miss some paper, plese feel free to submit a PR or contact me (liwentong at zju.edu.cn).

 ## 2022
 | Methods | Publication | Supervision | paper | code | dataset|